Akkii4/Blockchain_Concepts/Readme.md

 ## Contributing

-Contributions are always welcone from anyone who is interested in helping us improve and expand this repository.
+Contributions are always welcome from anyone who is interested in helping us improve and expand this repository.
 If you have a new concept to add or would like to improve an existing one, please feel free to create a pull request.